phillis-fung/typescript-node-doctor-booking-page/README.md

  - automatic transform response to JSON format (save steps to handle the format of response)
  - allows request timeout to handle API error
  - wide broswer support coverage
- - struggled if use fetch in the beginning and read [this article](https://www.geeksforgeeks.org/difference-between-fetch-and-axios-js-for-making-http-requests/) for more insignt

 [styled-components](https://github.com/styled-components/styled-components)
  - apply css style on universal objects (Buttons, H1, p, span etc.)